 The Classique event is for older cars from as early as 1911 to 1965 and follows the same route to Monte Carlo but does not include any test stages, the goal simply being to finish in Monte Carlo after checking in at a series of control points on the way.

-Among the entries is Dundee GP Colin Levin who will be driving his late father's 1961
+Among the entries is Dundee GP Colin Levin and his brother Richard who will be driving their late father's 1961 Austin A40, 25 years after he competed in the Monte in the same car.